-Although only roughly 1/10th of commercial buildings are greater than 50,000 sqft, these buildings comprise 60% of the total commercial building space, and therefore roughly 60% of the total commercial energy use.
-Impacts from this strategy are currently shown with a threshold of 10,000 sqft to reflect the ambition of Goleta's goal, but a higher threshold would come with lower administrative costs.
-It should be noted as well that this data reflects the amount of large commercial buildings in Goleta- in comparison, only 4% of the commercial buildings in Santa Barbara City are greater than 50,000 sqft.
+Although only roughly 1/10th of commercial buildings are greater than 50,000 ft2, these buildings comprise 60% of the total commercial building space, and therefore roughly 60% of the total commercial energy use.
+Modeled impacts from this strategy are currently shown with a threshold of 10,000 ft2 to reflect the ambition of Goleta's goal, but a higher threshold would come with lower administrative costs.
+It should be noted as well that this data reflects the significant number of large commercial buildings in Goleta.
+In comparison, only 4% of the commercial buildings in Santa Barbara City are greater than 50,000 ft2.